The complexity of convexity number and percolation time in the cycle convexity: Results on the Percolation Time

 \begin{itemize} \item For each clause~$C_i$, we construct the gadget in \Cref{fig:percolationNumberk9}, where the loops at the vertices~$q_1^i,q_2^i,q_3^i,r_1^i,r_2^i,r_3^i$ and $z^i$ represent the perpetuation gadget, with each of these vertices at the same position as the vertex~$p$.
 Let~$V_i$ be the set of vertices in the clause gadget~$C_i$; \item For each pair of opposite literals $\ell^i_a$ and $\ell^j_b$ of the same variable, add the vertices~$y_{i,a,j,b}$ and~$y'_{i,a ,j,b}$.
 Form a~$K_3$ with the vertices~$w^i_a,w^j_b$ and~$y_{i,a,j,b}$ and add a perpetuation gadget with~$y'_{i,a,j,b}$ at the same position as the vertex~$p$.
-Let~$Y$ be the set of vertices~$y_{i,a,j,b}$ and~$Y'$ be the set of vertices~$y'_{i,a,j,b}$ added in this step; \item Add a vertex $x$ and, for each pair of vertices $y_{i,a,j,b}$ and $y'_{i,a,j,b}$, form a $K_3$ with the vertices $y_{i,a,j,b},y'_{i,a,j,b}$ and $x$. \end{itemize}
+Let~$Y$ be the set of vertices~$y_{i,a,j,b}$ and~$Y'$ be the set of vertices~$y'_{i,a,j,b}$ added in this step; \item Add a vertex $x$ and, for each pair of vertices $y_{i,a,j,b}$ and $y'_{i,a,j,b}$, form a~$K_3$ with the vertices $y_{i,a,j,b},y'_{i,a,j,b}$ and $x$. \end{itemize}

-The construction has a polynomial number of vertices and edges with respect to the size of $\varphi$, and the construction has polynomial complexity.
+Since each step of the construction has polynomial complexity, the construction has polynomial complexity.
 Let us prove that $\varphi$ is satisfiable if and only if there exists a hull set $S$ of $G$ such that $I^8(S) \neq V(G)$.